Curriculum: Doctor of Clinical Laboratory Science

 Credit: 3

-This course provides detailed instruction in the development of effective leadership, managerial, organizational skills related to the unique finance structures (i.e. testing and coding, federal, and private party reimbursements etc.), accreditation and regulation of health care services and human resource management, laboratory personnel competency and educational programming in a clinical laboratory setting.
-Students will develop and demonstrate the unique skills necessary to lead a laboratory or educational unit through lecture, discussion and reflection based on their personal and professional experiences.
+This course provides detailed instruction in the development of effective leadership, managerial, organizational skills related to the unique finance structures (i.e. laboratory testing and coding, federal and private party reimbursements etc.), accreditation and regulation of high complexity laboratory services and human resource management, laboratory personnel competency and educational programming in a clinical laboratory.
+Students will develop and demonstrate the unique skills necessary to lead a laboratory or educational unit through lecture, discussion and personal reflection based on their personal and professional experiences.

 3